Mayday will automatically eject your parachute in case of a failure!

 If you move the Mayday to a new copter be sure to recalibrate it in case the position has changed.

-Fruity Chutes has a special Mayday firmware version that allows the Mayday to be used with the Skycat parachute trigger.
-The stock firmware only produces the servo pulses for the time needed to move the sweep arm from one position to another.
+The Mayday firmware 2.7 that allows the Mayday to be used with the Skycat parachute trigger.
+The default firmware only produces the servo pulses for the time needed to move the sweep arm from one position to another.
 This is done to save battery power and works well for mechanical servos.
 However this will not work for the electronic servo switch used in the Skycat trigger or other similar devices.
-All these switches reley on the servo pulse sweeping from approximatly 1ms to 2ms, or back in order to operate.
+All these servo switches reley on the servo pulse sweeping from approximatly 1ms to 2ms, or back in order to operate.
 The momentary servo operaton causes problems for these switches.
-The Fruity Chutes firmware has an extra feature that allows the servo output to be on all the time so the servo switches work.
+The firmware has a new feature that allows the servo output to be on all the time so the servo switches work.
 The firmware also allows the use of the Mayday with a seperate Rescue Radio that can also trigger the parachute ejection.

 External Rescue Radio Trigger Feature

 Use the Mayday with seperate Rescue Radio: The Fruity Chutes sofware patch supports the use of the Mayday failsafe with a secondary Rescue Radio.
 This allows a servo output from a independent RC servo to be plugged into the Mayday power in connector.
 In this case the Mayday gets power from thereceiver.
 When armed the Mayday senses the servo signal from the receiver and monitors the servo pulse for the configured pulse width, plus or minus the set tollerance (see below), and when detected it will trigger the parachute ejection.
 For example, if you have your radio setup to eject the parachute at 100% right (2ms if not reversed), when the Mayday detects this pulse width it will trigger the parachute ejection.
 If the tolerance is +- 10% then the allowable pulse with detection is 180 - 220 ms will trigger the parachute.
-The detault tolerance setup for Mayday boards shipped by Fruity Chutes is +- 10%.
+See Auxiliary Mayday Configuration Commands below how to set the tolerance.

 Setup of External Trigger Detection: Setting up an external trigger is easy.
 Connect your radio receiver servo channel to the Mayday power and turn on your receiver (and Mayday) and your transmitter.
 Set the transmitter so the servo channel is in the parachute eject position.
 Then do the Mayday servo position calibration procedure.
 During calibration the Mayday will measure the servo pulse width and save that at the external trigger pulse width.